homerhanumat/tridentmoon/content/articles/02-primary.md

 *Note*:  *setu* = "bridge", *bandha* = "binding".
 The compound refers to the forming of a dam or bridge.

+{{< collapse id="setu" label="Performance" >}}

 Entering vinyāsa (5):

 1. exhale: lie back
 1. inhale: draw feet one third of the way toward the hips
 1. exhale: place hands under upper thighs
 1. inhale: arch and place crown of head on floor
-1. exhale: press up and back, moving hands to floor palms down for support[^setu]

-[^setu]: Or the advanced version:  arms crossed over chest.]
+1. exhale: press up and back, moving hands to floor palms down for support (or in the advanced version, cross your arms over your chest)]

 Exiting vinyāsa (1):